ripudamank2/Low-Power-Design-Workshop/README.md

 ## DAY_1 - Intorduction to CMOS and Low power Design
 System Perofrmance correspond with processing power or circuit speed.
 Perofrmance of a circuit is measure in MIPS(millions of instruction per second).
+In I.C design